clementvidon/Makefile_tutor/README.md

 # Syntax

-Like every makefile our template use a combination of makefile syntax and shell script syntax.
+Like every makefile our template uses a combination of makefile syntax and shell script syntax.
 The **shell script syntax** is reserved and limited to recipe lines, by default those lines have to **start with a `TAB`** character to be differentiated by make (and passed to the shell).
 The **makefile syntax** is